rdevans87/NoSQL_FitnessTracker/README.md

 `npm i mongoose` to create path to Mongo database.

-`npm i express` for backend connection with API.
+`npm i express` for web framework for node.js

+`npm i morgan`  for request logger middleware.